Energy in Victoria: Current structure

 Today, there are 18 energy retailers in Victoria, nine of which are also gas retailers.
 The major retailers are AGL Energy, EnergyAustralia (formerly TRU), and Origin Energy (representing almost 30% of Australian east coast domestic gas market demand); with the others being Alinta, Dodo, Lumo Energy, Momentum Energy, Red Energy, and Simply Energy.
 The retailers issue bills to its customers based on gas usage information provided by the distributors.

 The Tasmanian Gas Pipeline was constructed and commissioned by Duke Energy in 2002.
 It is a 734 km submarine and onshore gas pipeline which transports natural gas from the Longford gas plant, under Bass Strait, to Bell Bay, Tasmania.
 Tasmanian Gas Pipeline (TGP) Pty Ltd is the owner and licensee of the Tasmanian Gas Pipeline.
 In April 2004 Alinta acquired Duke Energy's assets in Australia and New Zealand.
-In Tasmania, the gas fueled the Bell Bay and the Tamar Valley Power Stations until the completion of Basslink made them redundant.
+In Tasmania, the gas fueled the Bell Bay and Tamar Valley power stations until the completion of Basslink made them redundant.

-To increase the security of natural gas supply to Adelaide, natural gas from EnergyAustralia's Victorian Otway Basin is piped from the Iona Gas Plant near Port Campbell, Victoria, and Origin Energy's Otway Gas Plant, via the 687 km SEAGas pipeline to the gas-fired Pelican Point Power Station at Port Adelaide.
-The pipeline is owned and operated by South East Australia Gas Pty Ltd which is owned in a 50-50 partnership by APA Group (Australia) and the Retail Employees Superannuation Trust.
+To increase the security of natural gas supply to Adelaide, natural gas from EnergyAustralia's Victorian Otway Basin is piped from the Iona Gas Plant near Port Campbell, and Origin Energy's Otway Gas Plant, via the 687 km SEAGas pipeline to the gas-fired Pelican Point Power Station at Port Adelaide.
+The pipeline is owned and operated by South East Australia Gas Pty Ltd which is owned in a 50-50 partnership by APA Group and the Rest Super.

 Production from the Bass Strait fields is declining, and AEMO has stated that Victoria, New South Wales, and Tasmania may face gas shortages during the 2020s.
 A floating LNG import terminal at Corio Bay has been proposed by Viva Energy as a way to cover the shortfall.
 The proposed terminal has been opposed on environmental and safety grounds.

+Phaseout plan

-For the medium and longer term, the Victorian state government has announced a roadmap to gradually phase out the use of natural gas due to supply, cost, and environmental issues, to be replaced with a mixture of electrification, biogas, and hydrogen from clean sources.
+The Victorian state government has announced a roadmap to gradually phase out the use of natural gas due to supply, cost, and environmental issues, to be replaced with a mixture of electrification, biogas, and hydrogen from clean sources.
 Modeling for the roadmap suggests that electrification is likely to take place over the 2020s and 2030s, with large-scale adoption of hydrogen to replace remaining gas usage more likely to begin in around 2040.
+This followed campaigning which resulted in a prohibition on onshore gas exploration and production in Victoria in 2014.
+Although this was partially repealed in 2021 a constitutional ban on fracking remains in place.

+To this end, in early 2024 the Victorian government announced amendments to planning regulations which essentially prohibit new gas connections for residential properties.